nsaphra/website_old/content/post/hands.md

 +++

 In August of 2015, my hands stopped working.
 I could still control them, but every movement accumulated more pain, so every motion came with a cost: getting dressed in the  morning, sending a text, lifting a glass.
 In relating this story, I often mention that I spent a month with nothing to do but go to a bar and order a shot of vodka with a straw in it.
 I then laugh, as though this is a joke.
-For the first month, I couldn't uncurl my fingers.

 I have been in pain for four years.

 ---